tschaub/get-down/readme.md

 // the dest directory must already exist
 ```

 As you might expect, `download` is all async.
-You get an event listener in return:
+You get an event emitter in return:
 ```js
 var download = require('get-down');
 download('http://example.com/file.txt').on('end', function(dest) {